kobra140489/MES.Wiki/Bugs,-Issues,-or-Crashes.md

 If you are seeing a situation where one of my mods is causing the game/server to crash (either to the desktop or the main menu), **you MUST provide a complete log file before I will investigate**.
 Without the log file, I cannot see what method/process is responsible for the crash and cannot fix it.

+A snippet of the stack trace is often not sufficient, please provide the entire log.

 If you are playing in Single Player or Hosting Local Multiplayer, you can find the most recent logs by doing the following:

  - Press `Windows Key + R`